FryingDutch/ParticleExplosion/README.md

 # ParticleExplosion

-**ParticleExplosion** is a C++ program that simulates a particle explosion.
-And allows for a small interaction with the program.
+**ParticleExplosion** is a C++ program that simulates a particle explosion and allows for a small interaction with the user.
   This project is based on a lesson of [John Purcell's C++ tutorial](https://www.udemy.com/course/free-learn-c-tutorial-beginners/).

 ## Usage